MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-search/includes/2-what-is-azure-search.md

 Azure Cognitive Search can also be extended so that custom skills and custom processing can be integrated.
 Custom skills are currently in preview.

-## What is an Index in Azure Search
+## Azure Search indexes

-In Azure Search, an index can essentially be thought of as a table.
-The index is a persistent collection of documents, and other content, used to enable search functionality.
-The documents within an index can be thought of as rows in a table, each document is a single unit of searchable data in the index.
+In Azure Search, an index is a persistent collection of documents and other content used to enable search functionality.
+The documents within an index can be thought of as rows in a table, each document is a single unit of searchable data in the index. <!-- REVIEW Expand on this; it is not enough to paint a clear picture of what an index is, what it does, or how it's used.
+What do the documents represent?
+Where do they come from? -->

 When an index is created, the Azure Search service creates the physical structures based upon the schema provided.